 In addition to the core nutrients that the plant needs to grow, you'll also find copper, zinc, iron, cobalt, borax, manganese, nitrogen, and carbon.
 That provides a lot of versatility in nutrients for all different kinds of plants and many different kinds of soil.

-It's kind of like worm castings fill in whatever nutritional gaps with your organic garden or crops, and makes it so that you can grow amazing plants... no matter what!
+It's kind of like worm castings fill in whatever nutritional gaps with your organic garden or crops, and makes it so that you can grow amazing plants with natural germination... no matter what!

 Looking for more ways to use worm castings?
 Keep reading to find out more.